Disability Evaluation Under Social

 In the absence of sufficient medical evidence from a claimant's own medical sources, SSA, through the State DDS, may request an additional examination(s).
 These CEs are performed by licensed physicians (medical or osteopathic physicians), psychologists or, in certain circumstances, other health professionals such as optometrists, podiatrists, and speech-language pathologists.
 All CE sources must be currently licensed in the State and have the training and experience to perform the type of examination or test SSA requests.

-Fees for CEs are set by each State and may vary from State to State.
+Each State establishes the set fee for Ces and may vary from State to State.
 Each State agency is responsible for comprehensive oversight management of its CE program.

 Medical professionals who perform CEs must have a good understanding of SSA's disability programs and their evidentiary requirements.
 In addition, these medical professionals are made fully aware of their responsibilities and obligations regarding confidentiality and:

 CE scheduling intervals;

 Elements of a complete CE;

 When a complete CE is not required; and